audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 --------------------------------------------------------------------------------

-2. Changes in version 1.3.6a1
+2. Changes in version 1.3.6a2

+Import / Export:
+        * Experimental support for importing a much wider range of audio formats via FFmpeg: support has to be enabled in *config when building and requires FFmpeg libraries

+Effects:
+        * Built-in plug-ins now grouped into related categories

 Interface:
-	* Further improvements to menu navigation and wordings.
-	* All file dialogs are now resizable, and support "Places" sidebar on Windows 2000 or later.
-	* Preferences:
-	        * New "Theme" preference for modifying interface colours and images, with experimental new default colour scheme.
-	        * New "Smart Recording" preference automatically pauses recordings that fall below a pre-defined input level.

-Compilation:
-        * Simplified modular builds for Windows, removing static-linked configurations.
-        * New shared configurations on Mac to support modular builds, and all builds are now Unicode.
+        * New Debug Log window available in all builds
+        * Experimental support for pairing a label track with any number of audio tracks so that labels shift with cuts and inserts in the audio track
+        * Default theme now reverted to that of 1.3.5
+        * Recording channels preference now defaults to stereo

 Miscellaneous:
-        * Default auto save interval reduced to 2 minutes.
-        * Bug fixes to correct project rate initialisation on Linux, and file importing issues on PPC Macs.
+        * Bug fixes for shortcut availability/tab order in Selection Bar, and for window focus issues when previewing effects
+        * Improvements in escaping and navigating fields in dialogs, and in stabilty when screen readers are used

 --------------------------------------------------------------------------------